definitelyandy/BatteryPercentage/README.md

 ﻿# BatteryPercentage
-Displays the battery percentage in Windows 10 notifications.
+Displays the battery percentage in Windows taskbar notifications.